How Much Light (Watts or Lumens) Does a Room Need?

 A MEDIUM-SIZE ROOM WILL NEED…

-- you could also add two table or accents lights that hold 40-60w each
+- You could also add two table or accent lights that hold 40-60w each.

 HOW MUCH LIGHT DOES A LARGE ROOM NEED?